RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 --> For DEGs unique (up and down in both bgenotype) in agreement with gene expression!!
 ----> THOR-scaled perform better; more striking differences.

+--> All plots are mostly similar somwhat; they show overall comparable enrichment of H3K27me3, no drastic huge changes.
+Maybe the TSS2 (all genes at 5-10kb show slight increase for HET)
+----> We see increase only when using the THORvsHET_qval15 files; not when we use both diff peaks in HET and KO.

 --> **DEGs** and **diff. bound sites** genotpye per genotype and both genotype is following expectation!!